-1. Determine the port on the FME Flow Core host that will be used to receive emails.
+- 1. Determine the port on the FME Flow Core host that will be used to receive emails. - Note Be sure to configure your network firewall settings to allow transmission of emails to FME Flow on this port. - 2.
+Open the SMTP publisher configuration file: - <FMEFlowDir>\Server\config\publishers\email.properties - 3.
+Locate parameter SMTP_PORT, and update the setting to the desired port.
+By default, this parameter is set to port 25 on Windows installations, and 7125 on Linux.

-- 2. Open the SMTP publisher configuration file: - <FMEFlowDir>\Server\config\publishers\email.properties - 3.
-Locate parameter SMTP PORT, and update the setting to the desired port.
-By default, this parameter is set to port 25 on Windows installations, and 7125 on Linux. - Note To specify a port under 1024 on Linux, configure either of the following: - Elevated privilege on the FME Flow System Services (run as root).
+- Note To specify a port under 1024 on Linux, configure either of the following: - Elevated privilege on the FME Flow System Services (run as root).
 For more information, see Starting and Stopping FME Flow Manually. - Port forwarding: Configure the FME Flow Core to route and forward from a source port to a destination port.
 For example, route traffic on port 25 to port 7125. - 4.
 Restart the FME Flow Core service.